NavneetShriwastav/User-Pannel-My-College/README.md

    ```bash
    git clone https://github.com/NavneetShriwastav/User-Pannel-My-College.git
    ```
-   *(Ensure you’re on the correct branch if the User Panel is in a separate module.)*

 2. **Open in Android Studio:**
    Open the project folder in Android Studio and let Gradle sync.